mihaiBront/master_SistemasInteligentes_obsidianVault/SJK002 - COMPUTER VISION/P9(1) - Stereo vision.md

 ![[Pasted image 20241028171320.png]]

 1. Imagine the cameras are indeed parallel (we know the base distance ($b$))
-2. We have to perform the $2^{nd}$, as well as the third camera rotation, which will not affect the y and z parameters
+2. We have to correct perspective for the $2^{nd}$, as well as the third camera rotation, which will not affect the y and z parameters
    ![[Pasted image 20241028171753.png]]
 3. From this point, the cameras are "parallel" and we can proceed in the same way as before